eguevara/JavaTraining/notes/oracleTraining.md

 or you can initialize it in the constructor or an instance block.
 * The file will not compile because TC is a top level class and private is not a valid access modifier for a top level class. private and protected can be applied to an inner class.
 A top level class (i.e. a class not defined inside any other class) can only be public or have default access.
 ---
+*  A constructor cannot be final, static or abstract.

 * Section 7 Working with Inheritance Part 1
     - Inheritance using the super and this keywords